spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/stripe.md

 - Payment Authorization Timeout: There is currently a one-day timeout for authorizing payments.
 This means that payment methods such as bank transfers, which are not authorized within this timeframe, will experience a timeout.
 We recommend extending the timeout from one day to seven days.
 - Multi-Capture: Partial capture of payment for order items.
 - Payments should always be canceled from Spryker and not from Stripe.
 - Payments can’t be partially cancelled.
-Reason: we create one payment intent per order and it can either be authorized or fully cancelled .
+Reason: we create one payment intent per order and it can either be authorized or fully cancelled.